string(19) "[Energy-Geothermal]"

 • Continue geothermal resource mapping and research focusing on economically viable projects and sites with high geothermal energy potential.

-• Phase 1: To reduce exploration risk by increasing our knowledge of the controls on rock permeability in the geothermal reservoir underneath Mount Meager through the application of a range of geoscience tools, including field mapping, remote sensing and magnetotelluric and gravity surveying and passive seismic geophysics.
-These results can be used to support structural geology, hydrogeology, volcanology and geochemistry studies of the area.
+• Phase 1: reduce exploration risk by increasing knowledge of the controls on rock permeability in the geothermal reservoir underneath Mount Meager through the application of a range of geoscience tools.
+These include field mapping, remote sensing, magnetotelluric and gravity surveying and passive seismic geophysics.
+Results support structural geology, hydrogeology, volcanology and geochemistry studies of the area.

 Project Benefits

-Geothermal energy has numerous advantages compared to other renewable energy sources, namely in its low environmental footprint and ability to provide a stable baseload-power supply without the need for energy storage solutions.
-The baseline geoscience information generated by this project will help geothermal energy producers, communities, governments, and Indigenous groups have a better understanding of the potential geothermal resource throughout the Garibaldi Volcanic Belt.
+Geothermal energy generation can have a low environmental footprint and can provide stable baseload-power supply without the need for energy storage.
+The foundational geoscience information generated by this project will help geothermal energy producers, communities, governments and Indigenous groups to have a better understanding of the potential geothermal resource in the Garibaldi Volcanic Belt.
+New tools and techniques can also be applied elsewhere to reduce risk and increase efficiency of exploration for geothermal potential.

 Survey Area

-The Garibaldi Volcanic Belt is a chain of young (less than 11,000 years old) volcanoes in southwestern BC.
-It extends north and northwest from Squamish, BC, for approximately 200 kilometres.
+The Garibaldi Volcanic Belt is a chain of young (less than 11,000 years old) volcanoes in BC’s Southwest Region.
+It extends north and northwest from Squamish for approximately 200 kilometres.
 The region is also known to have abundant thermal springs.

 Deliverables